cycscarlos/cycscarlos/README.md

 <br>

 <p style="text-align:justify; font-size:10px">
-            Electronic engineer; I have more than 30 years working on as a system programmer or Software Engineer with IBM Mainframe technologies (s/370, s/390, z/Series).
+            Electronic engineer; I have more than 30 years working as a system programmer or Software Engineer with IBM Mainframe technologies (s/370, s/390, z/Series).
 During that stage, I have been provided technical consulting services to +25 companies, which included 12 banks, both national and international, in the implementation of many high-level technical IT projects.
-In parallel and during the last 15 years, I am developed a successful career as a project engineer, designing and implementing microwave networks and industrial electronic security systems in more than 30 huge companies; some of the likes of PDVSA,
+In parallel and during the last 15 years, I have developed a successful career as a project engineer, designing and implementing microwave networks and industrial electronic security systems in more than 30 huge companies; some of the likes of PDVSA,